RobinCamarasa/DRYer/README.md

 # DRYer

+> [!NOTE]
+>  Most of the functionalities presented in this README are yet to be implemented

 DRYer (Do not Repeat Yourself) aims to be a **minimilastic**, **non-intrusive**, (yet powerfull) **substitution** language.

 - **minimalistic**: very simple syntax